Carlos Correa Player Props: Twins vs. Diamondbacks

 Carlos Correa At The Plate

-- In 29 games this year (29.6%), Correa has picked up an RBI, and in 11 of those games (11.2%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- Correa has driven in a run in 30 games this season (30.3%), including 11 games with more than one RBI (11.1%).
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 33 games this season (33.7%), including multiple runs in five games.
+- He has scored in 34 games this year (34.3%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.